-Just because you're following a gluten free diet doesn't mean you can't enjoy a delicious cupcake!
-These chocolate gluten free cupcakes are quick and easy to make in a single bowl and are free of common allergens including dairy, eggs, and soy.
+Just because you're following a dairy free diet doesn't mean you can't enjoy a delicious cupcake!
+These chocolate dairy free cupcakes are quick and easy to make in a single bowl and are free of common allergens like eggs, soy, and wheat.

 As a mom of two sons with food allergies, I have made A LOT of cupcakes in my day.
 Birthday party?
 Send a cupcake!
 School party?
 Send a cupcake!
 Family gathering?
 Make cupcakes!

-For this reason, we need a tried and true, delicious, quick and easy gluten free chocolate cupcake recipe, right?
+For this reason, we need a tried and true, delicious, quick, and easy dairy free cupcake recipe, right?
 Well, my friends, this is it!

 If you prefer a vanilla cupcake, try these gluten free dairy free cupcakes (also free of eggs, soy, peanuts, and tree nuts).